 3. An alleged breach of one of these regulations shall not be grounds for a protest.
 However, when the protest committee believes that a competitor may have breached one of these regulations, it shall follow the process described in racing rule 69.1 and a competitor found to have breached one of these regulations shall be excluded from the remaining races in the series, and where practicable removed from the regatta venue and sent home.
 The competitor's boat shall be disqualified from all races of the series.

-15.1.
-The George D. O’Day Trophy, with US Sailing keeper medals are awarded at the U.S. Singlehanded Championship Men’s Division.
+8.1.
+The George D. O’Day Trophy, with US Sailing keeper medals are awarded to the top eligible finisher for U.S. Singlehanded Championship Men’s Division.

-15.3.
-The Helen W. Hanley Trophy, with US Sailing keeper medals are awarded at the U.S. Singlehanded Championship Women’s Division.
+8.3.
+The Helen W. Hanley Trophy, with US Sailing keeper medals are awarded to the top eligible finisher for the U.S. Singlehanded Championship Women’s Division.